 Weapons

-In keeping with Washington State law, students who bring a weapon to school will be subject to the following: Parents notified, Redmond Police notified, and student expelled from Faith Lutheran School.
+In keeping with Washington State law, students who bring a weapon to school will be subject to the following: Family notified, Redmond Police notified, and student expelled from Faith Lutheran School.

 Withdrawal